fastdatascience/clinical_trial_risk/data/ctgov/README.md

 and download the Tika JAR file and run it.

-Then I was able to run the Jupyter notebooks.
+Then if you run the Jupyter notebooks in order, you will download the data.